Electrostatics/apbs-pdb2pqr/apbs/README.md

 ## Finite Element support (fe-manual)
 If you would like to use the FEM, you will need to be on OS X or Linux.
 To enable, when invoking CMake, set ENABLE_FETK to ON, e.g., `-DENABLE_FETK=ON`.
 On Linux the FETK shared libraries need to be locatable by the shared library loader.
 One way to do this is to update LD_LIBRARY_PATH to point at `<build-dir>/fetk/lib`, e.g., `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<build-dir>/fetk/lib`.

+## Building the python libraries for pdb2pqr
+Use `cmake <path to apbs> -DENABLE_PYTHON=ON -DBUILD_SHARED_LIBS=ON`.
+Be sure to add these libraries to your library path so pdb2pqr can find them.